Manage GCP Cloud Run Worker Pool IAM Access

 - user:jane@example.com

 The members property lists all identities that should have this role.
-This resource is authoritative for the specified role: it replaces any existing members for that role but preserves other roles on the worker pool.
-WorkerPoolIamBinding cannot be used with WorkerPoolIamPolicy (they conflict), but can coexist with WorkerPoolIamMember if they manage different roles.
+This resource is authoritative for the specified role: it replaces the member list for “roles/viewer” but preserves other roles on the worker pool.
+If you later add a WorkerPoolIamMember for the same role, they will conflict.

 Replace the entire IAM policy

-Some deployments require complete control over all roles and members, replacing any existing policy.
+Some deployments require complete control over all IAM bindings, replacing any existing policy.

 import * as pulumi from "@pulumi/pulumi";